Matty-El/velo-route/README.md

 #### Routes Page

--   The Routes page displays all routes that have been added to VeloRoute.
+-   The Routes page displays all routes that have been added to VeloRoute, with the most recently added routes displayed first.
 -   There is the option to search routes to find routes matching specific text search criteria.

 #### Cycling Tips Page

 -   The Cycling Tips page displays cards with cycling tips relating to categories such as bicycle maintenance, saftey and nutrition.
--   Cycling Tips are added by the administrator user and can not be edited by other users.
+-   Cycling Tips are added by the admin user and can not be edited by other users.
+Admin users can edit or delete cycling tips and the delete button is linked to a modal to confirm if the user definitely wants to dlete the cycling tip.

 #### Log In Page